JDICKENSON91/plotly-challenge/README.md

 ## Step 6: Pulling it all together with a Change Event.

 Now that all my functions were created I can task them to my change event.
-When the SelectionChanged function is updated the CreateCharts and GetDemoInfo will update with the selected ID
+When the SelectionChanged function is updated the CreateCharts and GetDemoInfo will update with the selected ID.

 ![Change Event](https://github.com/JDICKENSON91/plotly-challenge/blob/master/Images/7%20-%20Change%20Event.PNG?raw=true)

-## Step 7: Create Initiate Function
+## Step 7: Create Initiate Function.

 I created my Init Function for mydrop down on the HTML page.

 ![init Function](https://github.com/JDICKENSON91/plotly-challenge/blob/master/Images/8%20-%20Init%20Function.PNG?raw=true)

+## Step 8: Deployment.

 This was deployed to Git Pages and displayed at https://jdickenson91.github.io/plotly-challenge/